UBC Farm Farmers’ Market Vendor Guide

 - Cancellation fees can be paid in person on your scheduled market day with us or through our online payment page.

 Payment Deadlines: For any fees owed, you will receive an invoice through Manage My Market online and sent to your email.
 Fee payments are due within three weeks of the date of the invoice.
 Multiple overdue invoices will affect your eligibility to participate at our market.

 - Cancellations should be made by contacting the market manager directly by e-mail (firstname.lastname@example.org).
 They will be monitored until 10am on market day.
 Please note that fees will be based on the day and time at which your notification was sent

-- Cancellation fees apply beginning May 6th, 2023: four weeks before the first market day
+- Cancellation fees apply beginning May 4th, 2024: four weeks before our first market date of the season

-- Exceptions for fees are only given for extenuating circumstances such as late or loss of crops
+- Exceptions for fees are only given for extenuating circumstances such as late harvests or loss of crops

-- Two no-shows/cancellations with less than 24 hours’ notice within a market season will result in forfeiture of future dates.
-Your vendor application and remaining requested dates will then be marked as "Declined" if no notice has been received.
+- Two no-shows/cancellations with less than 24 hours’ notice within a market season will result in the forfeiture of future dates.
+Your vendor application and remaining requested dates will then be marked as "Declined" until further notice.

 Assigned Dates: Market attendance dates will be finalized only after you pay your application fee and if your application on Manage My Market is accepted.
 Vendors may not be approved for all dates they apply for.
 Once accepted to the market, a list of your approved market dates will be sent to your Manage My Market email and we will request a response from you as final confirmation.
 If we do not receive a response from you within two weeks, your vendor spot may be reallocated to another vendor.
 As a final note, dates may not show up on your calendar if a stall has not been assigned for you yet.